Commission on Advocacy

 - Click here to visit the AATF YouTube channel.

 - Click here to visit the AATF Delicious site.

 - Click here to visit the AATF Pinterest page.

 - Click here to visit the AATF Flickr page.

 Commission for the Promotion of French

-The Commission for the Promotion of French in the U.S. was created in the fall of 1994 as a Task Force and chaired by Marie-Christine Koop until fall 1997, when it became a Commission.
+The Commission for the Promotion of French was created in the fall of 1994 as a Task Force and chaired by AATF Past-President Marie-Christine Koop until fall 1997, when it became a Commission.
 Its main objective was to help teachers recruit students by producing various documents such as flyers, guides, teaching ideas, and letters to convince students, parents, and administrators of the value of French.
-Many of the materials developed by the Task Force and the Commission are available through the AATF Materials Center.
-The Commission sponsors a regular feature in the National Bulletin entitled "Promotion in Motion."
-The Co-Chairs are currently working on a publication entitled "Allons au Cinema: Promoting French Through Films" which will include 15 Francophone films for use in the classroom.
+Many of the materials developed by the Task Force and the Commission are available through the AATF Materials Center and On-Line Store.
+The Commission sponsors regular articles in the National Bulletin entitled "Promotion in Motion."

 Commission on Universities

 Chair: Scott Sheridan, Illinois Wesleyan University, e-mail: email@example.com